How do you choose the perfect adoptive family for your baby?

 They have hurt, and the majority of them are just as scared as you.
 View them as you would a sibling or close cousin – these people will be in your life for a very long time, and you want to be sure that you don’t choose them out of pity or coercion.

 Also, don’t be afraid of “rejection.”
 Some hopeful adoptive couples may express their gratitude for contact from an expectant mother, but sometimes they don’t feel right about it.
-They might not be able to offer a certain things (like a level of openness or a guarantee that your child will have siblings) and that’s OK.
+They might not be able to offer certain things (like a level of openness or a guarantee that your child will have siblings) and that’s OK.
 In these cases, the hopeful adoptive parents have had to (heartbreakingly) tell the expectant mother that they don’t feel it is a good fit.
-I have been on the receiving end of a “rejection,” and while it hurt my already-sensitive heart, it gave me extra time to find the family that was perfect – the stars had to align just right for me to find them.
+I have been on the receiving end of a “rejection,” and while it hurt my already-sensitive heart, it gave me extra time to find the perfect family – the stars had to align just right for me to find them.

 Know that you are not alone, momma.

 Reach out to birth mothers who have been through the process, and find out how they found their baby’s family.
 Ask questions, voice concerns, but always know there is a huge network of support and love as you make this decision.
+You can feel confident in finding your perfect adoptive family.

 If you have already placed, how did you find and choose your baby’s adoptive family?
 If you have adopted, how did your birth mother find or choose you?
 I would love to hear in the comments!